DIY Thanksgiving Turkey Activity for Kids

 I had all of these supplies already at home but if you’re looking for a cheap and easy craft, everything can be found at the Dollar Tree or your local dollar store.

 If you’re familiar with the DIY projects on this blog, you’ll know that I LOVE paper plate crafts.

-Instructions for Thanksgiving Turkey Craft
+Instructions for Toddler Paper Plate Turkey Craft

 1.Make turkey feathers out of tissue paper

 You might also like: Thanksgiving Traditions To Start With Your Family

-2.Glue the tissue paper feather onto a paper plate
+2.Glue the tissue paper feathers onto a paper plate

-We then used glue sticks to attach the tissue paper “turkey feathers” onto paper plates.
-Your toddler can probably do this part themselves.
+We used glue sticks to affix the tissue paper to our paper plates.

-3. Add the turkey’s body
+3. Make the turkey body

-I used the orange construction paper to cut triangle beaks and drew turkey wattles with a red marker.
+I used orange construction paper to cut triangle beaks and drew turkey wattles with a red marker.

 If you’re thinking about Thanksgiving, that means Christmas is just around the corner—don’t miss out on these 10 Fun Christmas Traditions to Start This Year

 I love how this simple turkey project turned out!